 - As you proceed, ask questions to facilitate the drama.
 Open-ended questions promote the most thought and “W” questions (why, what, where, when) help to deepen children’s understanding of a situation.
 The use of “I wonder …” before posing a question invites speculation, as opposed to giving the children an impression that you are expecting a particular answer.

 - Throughout the drama, discuss various ideas and trial them.
 This teaches children that every choice has a consequence.
 Allow all the children’s ideas to be validated

-as legitimate contibutions, and encourage the children to provide reasons for
+as legitimate contibutions, and encourage the children to provide reasons for their suggestions.

 - Don’t be scared to stop and rediscuss the rules if behaviour becomes inappropriate.